bcbio/bcbio-nextgen/docs/contents/configuration.rst

   pipeline.
-Enables turning off specific components of pipelines if not needed. ``gemini`` provides a `GEMINI database`_ of variants for downstream query during variant calling pipelines. ``vardict_somatic_filter`` runs a post calling filter to remove variants found in normal samples.
+Enables turning off specific components of pipelines if not needed. ``gemini`` provides a `GEMINI database`_ of variants for downstream query during variant calling pipelines. ``vardict_somatic_filter`` runs a post calling filter to remove variants found in normal samples. ``bwa-mem`` forces use of original bwa aln alignment.
+Without this, we use bwa mem with 70bp or longer reads.
   Default: [] -- all tools on.

 .. _CRAM format: http://www.ebi.ac.uk/ena/about/cram_toolkit